FabianMaeurer/TensorCategories.jl/docs/src/Basics/BaseFields.md

 smaller field also retains arithmetic information that disappears after choosing one complex realization.
 It can, however, prevent objects from decomposing into absolutely simple summands.
-The resulting questions of splitness and scalar extension, together with the categorical effect of embeddings and Galois conjugacy, are treated in [Scalar extension and splitting](@ref splitting-and-scalars).
+The resulting questions of splitness and scalar extension are treated in
+[Scalar extension and splitting](@ref splitting-and-scalars).

 The algebraic and abelian closures are exact fields rather than numerical